realivanivani/blog-posts/DataAnalysis_Project_readme_template.md

-Use this template as an outline for your data analytics projects.
-Include one ReadME per repository, with each repository storing one project.
+Here is the rewritten version of your template while preserving the overall structure:

+---

-# Project Background
+# Project Overview
-Backround about the company, including the industry, active years, business model, and key business metrics.
-Explain this from the POV of a data analyst who is working at the company.
+This section provides context for the project, the organization, and the industry, including its years of operation, business model, and critical performance metrics.
+The explanation is framed from the perspective of a data analyst working within the company.

-Insights and recommendations are provided on the following key areas:
+Key insights and actionable recommendations are detailed across the following focus areas:

-- **Category 1:**
+- **Focus Area 1:**
-- **Category 2:**
+- **Focus Area 2:**
-- **Category 3:**
+- **Focus Area 3:**
-- **Category 4:**
+- (or more if any)

-The SQL queries used to inspect and clean the data for this analysis can be found here [link].
+The SQL scripts used for data inspection and cleaning are accessible here: [link].

-Targed SQL queries regarding various business questions can be found here [link].
+SQL queries addressing specific business questions can be found here: [link].

-An interactive Tableau dashboard used to report and explore sales trends can be found here [link].
+An interactive Tableau dashboard for visualizing and exploring sales trends is available here: [link].

+---

-# Data Structure & Initial Checks
+# Data Structure & Initial Assessments

-The companies main database structure as seen below consists of four tables: table1, table2, table3, table4, with a total row count of X records.
-A description of each table is as follows:
+The company’s primary database structure consists of four tables: Table1, Table2, and Table3 (or more if any), encompassing a total of X records.
+Below is a description of each table:

+- **Table 1:**
 - **Table 2:**
 - **Table 3:**
-- **Table 4:**
-- **Table 5:**
+- (or more if any)

-[Entity Relationship Diagram here]
+[Insert Entity Relationship Diagram here]

+---

 # Executive Summary

-### Overview of Findings

-Explain the overarching findings, trends, and themes in 2-3 sentences here.
-This section should address the question: "If a stakeholder were to take away 3 main insights from your project, what are the most important things they should know?"
-You can put yourself in the shoes of a specific stakeholder - for example, a marketing manager or finance director - to think creatively about this section.

-[Visualization, including a graph of overall trends or snapshot of a dashboard]

-# Insights Deep Dive
-### Category 1:

-* **Main insight 1.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 2.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 3.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 4.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-[Visualization specific to category 1]

-### Category 2:

-* **Main insight 1.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 2.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 3.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 4.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-[Visualization specific to category 2]

-### Category 3:

-* **Main insight 1.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 2.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 3.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 4.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-[Visualization specific to category 3]

-### Category 4:

-* **Main insight 1.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 2.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 3.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 4.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-[Visualization specific to category 4]

-# Recommendations:

-Based on the insights and findings above, we would recommend the [stakeholder team] to consider the following:

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**

-# Assumptions and Caveats:

-Throughout the analysis, multiple assumptions were made to manage challenges with the data.
-These assumptions and caveats are noted below:

-* Assumption 1 (ex: missing country records were for customers based in the US, and were re-coded to be US citizens)

-* Assumption 1 (ex: data for December 2021 was missing - this was imputed using a combination of historical trends and December 2020 data)

-* Assumption 1 (ex: because 3% of the refund date column contained non-sensical dates, these were excluded from the analysis)
+### Key Findings

+Provide a high-level summary of the critical findings, trends, and themes in 2–3 sentences.
+This section should highlight the three most important insights for stakeholders.
+Consider tailoring this summary to the interests of a specific stakeholder group, such as a marketing manager or financial director.

+[Include a key visualization, such as a trend graph or dashboard snapshot]

+---

+# Detailed Insights
+It is good to have 3 to 5 insights per category.

+### Focus Area 1:

+- **Insight 1:** Add supporting analysis details, such as time frames, quantitative metrics, and observed trends.
+- **Insight 2:** Add supporting analysis details, such as time frames, quantitative metrics, and observed trends.
+- **Insight 3:** Add supporting analysis details, such as time frames, quantitative metrics, and observed trends.
+- (or more if any)

+[Include visualizations relevant to Focus Area 1]

+### Focus Area 2:

+- **Insight 1:** Add supporting analysis details, such as time frames, quantitative metrics, and observed trends.
+- **Insight 2:** Add supporting analysis details, such as time frames, quantitative metrics, and observed trends.
+- **Insight 3:** Add supporting analysis details, such as time frames, quantitative metrics, and observed trends.
+- (or more if any)

+[Include visualizations relevant to Focus Area 2]

+### Focus Area 3:

+- **Insight 1:** Add supporting analysis details, such as time frames, quantitative metrics, and observed trends.
+- **Insight 2:** Add supporting analysis details, such as time frames, quantitative metrics, and observed trends.
+- **Insight 3:** Add supporting analysis details, such as time frames, quantitative metrics, and observed trends.
+- (or more if any)

+[Include visualizations relevant to Focus Area 3]

+---

+# Recommendations

+Based on the findings outlined above, the following actions are recommended for [specific stakeholder team]:

+- **Observation:** Provide an observation that leads to a proposed action. **Recommendation:** Offer actionable guidance related to this observation.
+- **Observation:** Provide an observation that leads to a proposed action. **Recommendation:** Offer actionable guidance related to this observation.
+- **Observation:** Provide an observation that leads to a proposed action. **Recommendation:** Offer actionable guidance related to this observation.

+---

+# Assumptions & Limitations

+Throughout the analysis, several assumptions and constraints were applied to address data challenges.
+These are detailed below:

+- **Assumption 1:** (e.g., Missing country records were assumed to represent US-based customers and were recoded accordingly.)
+- **Assumption 2:** (e.g., Missing May 2023 data was imputed using historical trends and May 2022 data.)
+- **Assumption 3:** (e.g., 3% of refund dates contained invalid values; these records were excluded from the analysis.)

+---